billynyh/font-awesome-to-png/README.md

       --list               List available icon names and exit --size SIZE          Icon size in pixels (default: 16)

-    you can also use elusive.py for [Elusive Icons] (http://aristath.github.com/elusive-iconfont/)
+You can also use elusive.py for [Elusive Icons] (http://aristath.github.com/elusive-iconfont/)

 To use the program, you need the Font Awesome TTF file, which is available in [Font Awesome Github repository] (https://github.com/FortAwesome/Font-Awesome).